top of page

 Please stop beating yourself up for things you had no control over.
 Do not give your mother one more second of your power.
 She has already taken enough from you.
 Allow yourself to heal.

 Healing from maternal abuse requires that years of emotional pain be chipped away.
 That is something that takes time and patience.
-I urge you to seek counseling.
+I urge you to seek professional help.
 You will not be able to do this alone.

 bottom of page